 Behind the screen, a neon blue glow draws the audience upstairs to a sculptural light work.
 Moths have a strange fascination for artificial sources of light.
 It is thought that they fly at a constant angle to the light of the moon in order to navigate.
 They often mistake artificial light for moonlight and in this way lamps distract them and they seem to forget about everything else.

 At sunset and nightfall, Serné presented a performance in the garden developed together with the vocal ensemble Genetic Choir.
-During regular exhibition hours, a sound piece developed and recorded with voice artist Miyuki Inoue accompanied the silent film.
+During regular exhibition hours, a sound piece developed and recorded with choir member Miyuki Inoue accompanied the silent film.

 - Text by Àngels Miralda

 Robot insect: Matěj Karásek / Flapper Drones at Delft University of Technology